George Hicks Park Trail

-- Closest bathroom/outhouse:Visitor Info Centre (adjacent to southern trailhead)
+- Closest bathroom/outhouse:Visitor Centre (adjacent to southern trailhead)

 - Cell service?
 Yes

-- How to access/where to park: 1) From the Visitor info centre, head downhill towards the creek (towards the salmon viewing signs) about 250 m.
+- How to access/where to park: 1) From the Valemount Visitor Centre, head downhill towards the creek (towards the salmon viewing signs) about 250 m.
 Park at the parking lot next to the creek and the highway overpass.
 Northern trailhead starts at the parking lot.
 Southern trailhead starts just downhill from the Visitor Centre (look for trailhead sign).
 Click here for Google Map Directions

 - Best Parts: The wildlife viewing can be great, especially for small animals and insects in springtime – birds, ducks, tadpoles, frogs, muskrats, dragonflies to name just a few.

 - Worst Parts: If the weather has been wet recently, some parts of the trail may be mucky.
-Due to the proximity to the hwy, you can hear traffic.
-Sometimes garbage collects in the area due to hwy traffic.
-The mosquitoes can also be bad during the summertime – but nothing a little mosquito spray or net shirt can’t handle!
+Due to the proximity to the highway, you can hear traffic.
+Sometimes garbage collects in the area due to highway traffic.
+The mosquitoes can also be bad during the early summer – but nothing a little mosquito spray or net shirt can’t handle!

 A very accessible and short trail, George Hicks Park trail weaves its way through a marsh adjacent to the salmon viewing area on Swift Creek.
 If you want to get off the highway and experience nature, this is a easily accessible and quick trail to stretch your legs on.
 Be surrounded by nature just 5 minutes off the highway – however, don’t expect not to hear the highway noise due to the proximity.
 View tadpoles, dragonflies, muskrats, frogs, and an assortment of marsh creatures.
 Right next to this trail is the salmon spawning viewing area at Swift Creek.
 View Chinook salmon during the last leg of their spawning journey from mid-August to mid-September.